Career Planning Resources

-Craven Community College offers a variety of career and transfer services with the primary purpose of educating and assisting students to effectively develop, evaluate and implement your career and educational plans.
+Craven Community College offers a variety of transfer services with the primary purpose of educating and assisting students to effectively develop, evaluate and implement your career and educational plans.

 First-Year Experience (FYE) Programs